adap/flower/doc/source/how-to-run-flower-using-docker.rst

   $ tree .
   .
-  ├── client.py        # client-app code
+  ├── client.py        # ClientApp code
-  ├── task.py          # client-app code
+  ├── task.py          # ClientApp code
-  ├── requirements.txt # client-app dependencies
+  ├── requirements.txt # ClientApp dependencies
   └── <other files>

 First, we need to create a Dockerfile in the directory where the ``ClientApp`` code is located.
-If you use the ``app-pytorch`` example, create a new file called ``Dockerfile`` in ``examples/app-pytorch``.
+If you use the ``app-pytorch`` example, create a new file called ``Dockerfile.supernode`` in ``examples/app-pytorch``.

-The ``Dockerfile`` contains the instructions that assemble the SuperNode image.
+The ``Dockerfile.supernode`` contains the instructions that assemble the SuperNode image.

 .. code-block:: dockerfile